 On BT Mobile, it’s possible to use your SIM card abroad through the international roaming service.

 If you’re travelling to one of 47 European Roam Like Home destinations, you can use your normal BT Mobile allowances at no extra cost.
 This includes your allowances of minutes, texts and mobile data (up to a maximum of 50GB per month).

 If you’re travelling to Andorra, Australia, Canada, China, India, Mexico, New Zealand, South Africa, Thailand, Turkey, the United Arab Emirates or the USA, you can pay £6/day for a BT Mobile Travel Data Pass.
 This gives you 500MB of data to use over a 24-hour period.

 For more information, see the international roaming rates as detailed on the BT Mobile website.

 Keeping Your Phone Number

-If you’re joining BT Mobile from another mobile network, it’s a straightforward process to keep your existing phone number.
+If you’re changing from another mobile network to BT Mobile, it’s a straightforward process keeping your current phone number.

-For step-by-step instructions on moving your phone number to BT Mobile, please select your current mobile network from the drop-down menu below:
+For step-by-step instructions on how to transfer your phone number to BT Mobile, please select your current mobile network from the drop-down menu below:

 On BT Mobile, you can choose from the following price plans: